Francois-v3/CDNBoxd/README.md

                          Default to 1.
 0 means maximum.
       "nsgroup": if defined, enforce that nslist contains always different nsgroup.
 Usually, nsgroup contains operator's name.
       "varnishmetrics": if true, we collect varnishstate metric defined in "varnishmetrics".
+Defaults to false.
       "localtests": define local http test (to be used in appli section). [ { "name": name of the test.
 Warning, only fisrt letter is shown in console.
           "url": URL to test, must return a 200 status.